 - Image-guided, stereotactic volumetric craniotomy – Surgeons use an MRI-based 3D model of the patient’s brain – much like a GPS system – to safely remove as much of a tumor as possible.
 For patients with medical conditions that don't allow for surgery or those with concerns about the location of the tumor, a biopsy of this nature may be done in place of traditional surgery.

 - Brain mapping and awake surgery – Sometimes tumors may be located in the eloquent parts of the brain, which are the areas responsible for movement, sensation and language.
 In these cases, surgery may be performed with the patient awake so that speech and motor functions can be monitored throughout the operation.
-This approach typically involves a team of neuroanesthesiologists, neuroradiologists, neuropsychologists and epilepsy specialists.
+This approach typically involves specialists from neuroanesthesiology, neuroradiology, neuropsychology and epilepsy.

 - Minimally invasive endoscopic brain surgery – Using stereotactic image guidance and an endoscope, which is a small fiberoptic camera, surgeons can remove tumors deep within the ventricle, or center of the brain, via small incisions.
 This technique can also be used to treat obstructive hydrocephalus.

 - Minimally invasive endoscopic pituitary and anterior skull base surgery – Endoscopic technology allows our surgeons to access tumors in the brain and skull base through the natural openings of the face, the most common of which is the nose.
 This requires no incisions and results in less pain, no brain retraction and better neurological outcomes.
-A team of specialists, including an otolaryngologist and a neurosurgeon, is usually needed.
+A team of specialists from otolaryngology and a neurosurgery are usually needed.

 - Traditional skull base surgery – With this type of microsurgery, an incision is made behind the hairline and the bone surrounding the skull base is removed so that the surgeon can access the affected area with minimal to no brain retraction.
 In some cases, minimally invasive techniques and an endoscope may be used, which allows for smaller incisions via the eyebrow or eyelid.